 Why the TGA Acted Now Instead of Waiting for More Data

-Global regulatorsโincluding those in the UK, US, and Europeโhave been investigating psychiatric concerns linked to GLP-1 use since 2024, and Australiaโs warning aligns with these international efforts.
-With WHO-linked studies suggesting an elevated rate of mood-related adverse events compared to other diabetes medications, waiting for conclusive evidence could place vulnerable patients at risk.
-The TGAโs approach is firm but measured: stay cautious, stay informed, and monitor closely.
+More broadly, global regulators—including those in the UK, the US, and Europe—have investigated psychiatric concerns linked to GLP-1 use since 2024, and accordingly, Australia’s warning aligns with these international efforts.
+At the same time, studies linked to the World Health Organization suggest a higher rate of mood-related adverse events compared with other diabetes medications.
+In this context, waiting for fully conclusive evidence could place vulnerable patients at unnecessary risk.